-One story based on the Northern Cross tells of Phaethon who, like the Cambridge graduate, tried to reach the sun in his chariot1.
 Phaethon never made it to the sun; his chariot was as strong as his determination, but the horses used to pull the chariot were too feisty and they stampeded.
 Cycnus, Phaethon's close friend, begged Jupiter, god of the skies, to help Phaethon.
-Jupiter duly responded by sending a firebolt of lightening across the skies to stop the frenzied horses, and this worked; the horses stopped dead in their tracks.
+Jupiter duly responded by sending a firebolt of lightning across the skies to stop the frenzied horses, and this worked; the horses stopped dead in their tracks.

-Sadly, they halted so abruptly that Phaethon was catapulted from the chariot and as he streaked across the sky like a shooting star, Phaethon died.
-His body burnt up leaving sparks as it flew (these sparks are now seen as the Milky Way) and his charred remains crashed into the river Eridanus.
+Sadly, they halted so abruptly that Phaethon was catapulted from the chariot and as he streaked across the sky like a shooting star, he died.
+Phaethon's body burnt up leaving sparks as it flew (these sparks are now seen as the Milky Way) and his charred remains crashed into the river Eridanus.